Annual group show of work by Kennedy Collective members featuring painting, collage, sculpture, ceramics, photography, fiber art, and more!

 Read More

 Gee Horton: Chapter 2, A Subtle Farewell to the Inner Child, Horton’s second solo exhibition, delves into the artist’s exploration of the inner child.
 Weaving personal narratives and collective experiences, this exhibition invites visitors to embark on profound voyages of healing and self-discovery.
-This exhibition is part of the 2024 FotoFocus Biennial.
+This exhibition is part of the 2024 FotoFocus Biennial: backstories.

 Inspired by a soul-stirring pilgrimage to Senegal, West Africa, Horton’s odyssey commences with a “spiritual cowrie shell reading,” unveiling his father’s ailing health.
 This revelation sparks a cathartic quest, enabling Horton to confront childhood traumas and mend fractured bonds.